Johan-Hagman/Johan-Hagman/README.md

 💻 **Fullstack Web Development Student** at Yrgo Yrkeshögskola
-🚀 Learning both frontend and backend to build dynamic and responsive web applications
+🚀 Learning both frontend and backend to build dynamic and responsive web applications 🤝 I’m looking for an Internship for Dec 2025 - May 2026

 ---